rtm516/GeyserMC-wiki/Common-Issues.md

 Commonly, people may have issues with Geyser not showing up in their server list or run into similar issues.
 This page contains a few common issues people may encounter that you might have as well as potential fixes for them.
+If you still can't make it work, join [our Discord](https://discord.geysermc.org) for support.

 # "Unable to connect to world"
 This error means that the Bedrock client cannot find the server.
 If this occurred after updating a plugin version of Geyser, ensure that you shut off your server, swapped the Geyser jar, and then started up your server.